How do I find a course?

 - Comparing prices and special offers in the supermarket

-We also offer countywide courses which lead to a qualification up to level 2.
-Many of these courses are short and are aimed at adults who are unemployed and/or returning to learning after a long break.
-Examples of courses on offer include:
+We also offer countywide courses which lead to a qualification up to level 1.
+Some of these courses are short and are aimed at adults who are unemployed and/or returning to learning after a long break.
+Some are aimed at those learning to use the computer, tablets, the internet, and email safely.

 Extra help is available if you need it to make sure you achieve the qualification.